V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 - `item` - Main component (main content).
 - `separator` - Other components, such as dividers or separators.

-There is no significant difference between them, except that they are treated differently in fields like `itemsTillEnd` in the `VirtualScrollState`.
-As the name suggests, the `itemsTillEnd` property only considers components with the `item` type, while `childTillEnd` considers components with both `item` and `separator` types.
+There is no significant difference between them, except that they are treated differently in fields like `remainingItems` in the `VirtualScrollState`.
+As the name suggests, the `remainingItems` property only considers components with the `item` type, while `remainingChildren` considers components with both `item` and `separator` types.

 The distinction between `item` and `separator` types is mainly used for calculating certain properties based on the type of components present in the `VirtualScrollState`, such as the number of items till the end of the scroll.